merzbild/Merzbild.jl/Ideas.md

 - [ ] Subsplit into two groups based on energy and merge.
 Find x s.t.
 Vol(particles in sphere but not in cube + particles in cube but not in sphere) is minimal.
 Plus we shift it by the velocity of the neutrals?
 Plus we can weight by Maxwellian distribution?

+- [ ] NNLS with ResizeableArrays

+- [ ] NNLS: a lot of effort spent on first large merge, so maybe run that separately and time the rest?

 # TODO: tests

 - [ ] energy / momentum conservation in scattering